syntek-lang/docs/spec/grammar/syntactic/expressions/index-expression.md

 # Index Expression

 An index expression retrieves the given index from the identifier.
+The parameter of an index expression must resolve to a number.

 ## Structure